+Theory and Practice of Corrections, or equivalent.
 This course examines the American judiciary in relationship to state and federal criminal justice systems, including court structure, jurisdiction, selection of judges, and judicial discretion.
 Emphasis is given to contemporary issues confronting the American courts.
-(Prerequisites: CRJ 2000 or equivalent, CRJ 2001 or equivalent, CRJ 2200 Theory and Practice of Corrections or equivalent)
+(Prerequisites: CRJ 2000 Introduction to Criminal Justice, or equivalent; CRJ 2001 Theory and Practice of Law Enforcement, or equivalent; CRJ 2200)